 To adequately support the full economic, social, and political integration of immigrant and refugee communities in Canada, settlement must be understood from a holistic perspective that accounts for both immediate and long-term needs.
 This perspective must also consider the changes that need to be made on the part of the Canadian government and Canadian society to reduce barriers to newcomers' full participation in each of these areas.
 Ethnic organizations can play an important role in responding to the short-term needs of newcomers in the period following arrival, as well as longer-term goals, provided that they receive sufficient economic and institutional support.
 The following section will discuss the emergence and evolution of Indochinese ethnic organizations in three cities across Canada.
-This discussion provides insight into some of the challenges faced by Indochinese ethnic organizations in maintaining their presence over time, as well as the approaches that some organizations have made in order to continue providing services and support to their communities.
+This discussion provides insight into some of the challenges faced by Indochinese ethnic organizations have made in order to continue providing services and support to their communities.